English / Deutsch

 Who runs the school on a day to day basis?

 While there are Hindu, Muslim and Christian teachers, the Sisters of Queen of the Apostles run the school by providing the principal and deputy.
 Their contract is renewed every two years.
-There is a school management committee, which provides overall direction.
-This committee includes Ven U Nyaneinda (the Abbott of the Burmese monastery), Kiran Lama (the Head of the Daijokyo Temple) and PR (Princy) Dwyer (Director of the YMCA in Gaya).
-As well as this management committee, there is the Prajna Vihar Inter-religious Education Society (PVIES), which is the legal body which holds the school property and buildings and engages the principal and deputy.
-There is also an annual meeting with donors.
+There is a society, the Prajna Vihar Inter Religious Education Society (PVIRES) which is the legal body which holds the school property and buildings and engages the principal and deputy.
+The society secretary PR (Princy) Dwyer (director of the YMCA in Gaya), and treasurer, Kiran Lama (head of the Daijokyo Temple) oversee the Sister's work.
+The Society has regular meetings including an annual meeting with donors.

 How much of my donation will go to the school?